 - They do not damage other amino acids in the chain during the reaction.

 There are 3 steps in Edman degradation: coupling, cyclization, and conversion.

 This degradation process is not enzymatic.
 There are different reagents used in Edman degradation.
 These chemical reagents provide an acidic or basic medium for reaction.

 Why is Edman-degradation so useful?

 It helps sequence the amino acids of polypeptide chains.
 It is used to purify the proteins by removing residues from the end of the peptides.

 They are devices that work based on Edman chemistry.
 It gives very effective results.

 Phenyl isothiocyanate (PTC) is used as an Edman reagent.

 - Protein structure analysis by R.M.
-Kamp (Technische Fachhoschule Berlin), T.Choli Papadopoulou (Aristotle University, Thessaloniki, Greece), B. Wittmann Liebold (Max Delbruck Centrum, Germnany).
+Kamp (Technische Fachhochschule Berlin), T.Choli Papadopoulou (Aristotle University, Thessaloniki, Greece), B. Wittmann Liebold (Max Delbruck Centrum, Germany).